 This is pretty consistent with a lot of other Gnostic belief, even the “Da Vinci Code” pulls up one of the old Gnostic heresies regarding Mary Magdalene.
 The idea in the “Da Vinci Code,” borrowing that old Gnostic heresy, is that Mary Magdalene was supposed to be the queen of the church.
 She was supposed to be head of the church and the apostles were upset at that, and they got rid of her, and Peter usurped the place of Mary Magdalene in an act of overt male chauvinism, a kind of male coup, and took over the church.
 Of course, the roots of that kind of teaching and belief are found in ancient feminism, which has its roots in goddess worship which goes way back into Babylon.
 It was a satanic ploy from the very beginning as Satan endeavors to counterfeit and upset the divine order and male headship.
 So, what you have with Mary is just another form of paganism that swept into the church, mixed itself with Christianity.
 It is nothing but goddess worship.

-Now in conclusion, and we have just some time to conclude, I just want to talk about three things to kind of pull it together in three conclusions.
-One, I want to talk about the blaspheming...the blaspheming.
+Now, in conclusion, and we have just some time to conclude, I just want to talk about three things to kind of pull it together in three conclusions.
+One, I want to talk about the blaspheming.
 This entire concoction is blasphemous.
-That is to say it is an assault on God.
+That is to say, it is an assault on God.
 It is a full-blown assault on God.
-It is an assault on God the Father.
-It is an assault on God the Holy Spirit.
-And it is an assault on God the Son.
-And we've already indicated that in the introductory words.
-But let me just kind of unfold it for you.
+It is an assault on God the Father, it is an assault on God the Holy Spirit, and it is an assault on God the Son.
+And we’ve already indicated that in the introductory words, but let me just kind of unfold it for you.